-A registration fee of $299 applies to each program and covers all aspects of your pre-departure support.
-This support is comprehensive and fully prepares you for your upcoming volunteer adventure.
+The Registration Fee starting from $299 applies to each program and acts as a deposit to secure your place and cover all aspects of your pre-departure support.
+This support is comprehensive and fully prepares you for your upcoming volunteer trip.
 Not only do we connect you with meaningful, community-run volunteer projects, but provide you with a step-by-step checklist to help you get everything in order in a timely fashion before you go.
-You can also choose to upgrade your registration for additional flexibility - this is helpful if you think you may need to make changes to your program or travel dates in the future.

-Like many IVHQ program destinations in Africa, South Africa is a fairly affordable place for travelers to explore.
+South Africa is a stunning and affordable place for travellers to explore.
 IVHQ’s South Africa program is based in Muizenberg, around 30-40 minutes from central Cape Town on South Africa’s west coast.
 Cape Town is well known for the iconic Table Mountain, which offers stunning views across the city and ocean.
 It’s also free to climb and makes for a fun day trip.

 Like any coastal location, the beach is an easy option for those wanting to spend time relaxing, swimming or surfing.
 The city also offers plenty to do and a safari is always a popular outing.
 Volunteers generally budget around $50 a week spending money in South Africa.

 For all future volunteers, I want you to know how incredible this experience is.
 You will walk into this adventure with many expectations and feelings.
 You will leave having exceeded those expectations and feelings in ways you can not even imagine.
 Enjoy every single minute of every single day you get to explore and experience a new place and the people you will meet.
 You will have the time of your life.
 Katelyn McLaughlin, IVHQ volunteer in South Africa